Terms and Conditions of Registration

 12. WARRANTIES BY THE CLIENT

-a) By registering an Object the Client warrants:
+a) By registering a Watch the Client warrants:

 i) the accuracy and completeness of any information supplied to the ALR;

-ii) to fully, accurately and promptly disclose to the ALR any information which may be relevant to the Object’s ownership and location, to its recovery and disposition, any issues relating to tax or export licenses pertaining to the Object, any third party interests in the Object, or any other information which may be relevant to the ALR or assist in its recovery of the Object;
+ii) to fully, accurately and promptly disclose to the ALR any information which may be relevant to the Watch’s ownership and location, to its recovery and disposition, any issues relating to tax or export licenses pertaining to the Watch, any third party interests in the Watch, or any other information which may be relevant to the ALR or assist in its recovery of the Watch;

-iii) to cooperate fully with the ALR in order to ensure the accuracy of the Database, and notify the ALR as soon as it ceases to have an interest in any Object;
+iii) to cooperate fully with the ALR in order to ensure the accuracy of the Database, and notify the ALR as soon as it ceases to have an interest in any Watch;

-iv) that it has a registrable interest in the Objects;
+iv) that it has a registrable interest in the Watches;

-v) that where an Object is the subject of an insurance policy all relevant details of cover and the identity of the insurer have been provided.
+v) that where a Watch is the subject of an insurance policy all relevant details of cover and the identity of the insurer have been provided.

-b) The Client warrants that it will refrain from any actions or inactions which will reduce the possibility of the ALR receiving its Recovery Fee, and if in any doubt the Client will seek the consent and advice of the ALR as to its actions in relation to an Object.
+b) The Client warrants that it will refrain from any actions or inactions which will reduce the possibility of the ALR receiving its Recovery Fee, and if in any doubt the Client will seek the consent and advice of the ALR as to its actions in relation to a Watch.

-c) In the event that the Client becomes aware of the possible recovery of an Object that has been registered as lost or stolen, or is contacted by any other party in relation to the possible recovery of a lost or stolen object, the Client warrants that it will contact the ALR immediately.
-The Client also warrants that it will keep the ALR advised of any and all negotiations relating to an Object or its recovery.
+c) In the event that the Client becomes aware of the possible recovery of a Watch that has been registered as lost or stolen, or is contacted by any other party in relation to the possible recovery of a lost or stolen object, the Client warrants that it will contact the ALR immediately.
+The Client also warrants that it will keep the ALR advised of any and all negotiations relating to a Watch or its recovery.

-d) The Client warrants that the ALR has permission to reproduce any Object whether by photograph or by illustration (including by electronic means) and the Client warrants that it will indemnify the ALR against all claims arising from an infringement or alleged infringement of copyright, which are made by any party in connection with the ALR’s use of any photograph or illustration of an Object in the conduct of its business.
+d) The Client warrants that the ALR has permission to reproduce any Watch whether by photograph or by illustration (including by electronic means) and the Client warrants that it will indemnify the ALR against all claims arising from an infringement or alleged infringement of copyright, which are made by any party in connection with the ALR’s use of any photograph or illustration of a Watch in the conduct of its business.

-e) The Client warrants that it will promptly notify the ALR in the event that an Object has been recovered and/or delivered to the Client by a third party; or the Client is approached by a third party holding information that may be relevant to the Location or Recovery of an Object; or the Client secures some benefit from the Location or sale of an Object.
+e) The Client warrants that it will promptly notify the ALR in the event that a Watch has been recovered and/or delivered to the Client by a third party; or the Client is approached by a third party holding information that may be relevant to the Location or Recovery of a Watch; or the Client secures some benefit from the Location or sale of a Watch.

 f) The Client warrants that no information provided by the ALR to the Client will be released to any third party without the prior written consent of the ALR, such consent shall not be unreasonably withheld or delayed.